Kuwait's ruling emir, Sheikh Nawaf Al Ahmad Al Sabah, dies at age 86 | Politics

 In neighbouring Saudi Arabia, King Salman, 87, is widely believed to have placed day-to-day rule of his nation in the hands of his 38-year-old son, Crown Prince Mohammed bin Salman.

-Sheikh Nawaf previously served as Kuwait's interior and defence minister.
+Sheikh Nawaf previously served as Kuwait's interior and defense minister.
 His political fortunes were never certain despite being part of the ruling Al Sabah family.
-As defence minister, Sheikh Nawaf oversaw the rapid collapse of his forces during Iraqi dictator Saddam Hussein's invasion of his country in August 1990.
+As defense minister, Sheikh Nawaf oversaw the rapid collapse of his forces during Iraqi dictator Saddam Hussein's invasion of his country in August 1990.
 He faced widespread criticism for his decisions during the war.

 A US-led, multinational force later expelled the Iraqis from Kuwait in Operation Desert Storm.
 The Al Sabah never published the findings of its investigations into the government's actions around the invasion.